Living In Niamey

 Welcome to AISN and to Niamey, two of the loveliest places in West Africa!
 There is much to like about both the school and the city, though it takes a bit of knowledge to survive in both.
 This guide is here to help you smoothly adjust to your new home and to help you discover the hidden resources of the city.

-Niamey is a cash-only city.
-You will not be able to use your plastic cards anywhere other than the bank.
+Niamey is, in large, a cash-only city.
+You will not be able to use your plastic cards anywhere other than the bank or one hotel.
 That said, ATMs are prevalent, and will accept VISA or MasterCard, depending on which bank services that ATM.
 The nearest ATM to the school is at the Total gas station at the Gadafawa traffic circle (round point).
 It is an Ecobank ATM that accepts VISA transactions.

 The currency is the Central African Franc or, CFA.
-550 CFA is roughly equal to 1 USD.
-The currency is tied to the Euro so exchange rates to the USD fluctuates.
+570 CFA is roughly equal to 1 USD.
+The currency is tied to the Euro so exchange rates to the USD fluctuate.
 Though you will find yourself carrying much cash on you as you go about the city, theft is rare.
 Still, use proper caution.

 English will not get you far in Niamey.
 French is ubiquitous.
 If you do not speak French, language tutors are cheap and plentiful, though make sure you hire based on trusted references, as quality of tutors will differ greatly.
 3000 CFA per hour is a standard price.